thruthesky/fireflow/README.md

   - `documentId` - The document ID of `targetReferencePath`
   - `type` - is the type of the uploaded image.
 It can be `profilePhoto` or `coverPhoto`.

+# GPT

+- Fireflow provides an experimental feature of supporting GPT-3 completion API.
+- See the official document of [Open Ai](https://beta.openai.com/docs/introduction).
+- See the official document of [Completions](https://beta.openai.com/docs/api-reference/completions/create).

+## GPT query

+- `model` can be one of [GPT-3 Latest Models](https://beta.openai.com/docs/models/gpt-3)
+- `temperature` can be between 0 ~ 1.
+For moderate response, use `0 ~ 0.5`.
+For more experiment but may not be accurate, use `0.6 ~ 1`.
+- `max_tokens` can be any number.
+But for a better result, it should be bigger than 256.
+See [Best practices](https://beta.openai.com/docs/guides/code/best-practices) for the reference.
+- `prompt` is the question string.

 # 보안